[Last updated November 26, 2024]

 February: This month should be reserved for organizing receipts, especially those related to deductions and credits.
 Separate them into categories like medical expenses, charitable donations, energy-efficient purchases, etc. February is also a prime time to schedule an appointment with a tax professional if you plan to use one.

-March: As March rolls in, revisit the tax changes for 2023, ensuring that you’re capitalizing on the new benefits.
+March: As March rolls in, revisit the tax changes for 2024, ensuring that you’re capitalizing on the new benefits.
 This month should be about reviewing all your documents, cross-referencing with the previous year’s return, and ensuring you haven’t missed out on any new deductions or credits.

 Mid-April: By April 15, you should have filed your tax return or requested an extension.
-However, remember that an extension to file isn’t an extension to pay.
-If you owe taxes, they are due by the April deadline, regardless of an extension.
+However, remember that an extension to file isn’t an extension to pay: If you owe taxes, they are due by the April deadline, regardless of an extension.

 Post-tax season: Once you have filed your return, keep all documents in a safe and accessible place.
 You might need them for reference in the future or in the rare event of an audit.
 Also, if you don’t already have a system for filing and storing your tax documentation, now is a good time to get one started.
 After all, tax planning is a year-round activity.

 The maze of tax codes and policies can indeed be overwhelming.
 However, armed with the right knowledge, tools, and a systematic approach, you can easily overcome the challenges of tax season.
 With their unique financial situation, seniors can benefit immensely from a methodical preparation strategy.
-While this guide offers a strong framework, seeking insights from tax professionals can ensure you’ve maximized credits and deductions and have filed your return properly.
+While this tax preparation guide for seniors offers a strong framework, seeking insights from tax professionals can ensure you’ve maximized credits and deductions and have filed your return properly.